Ramsey theory over partitions III: Strongly Luzin sets and partition relations: Strong colorings from a nonmeager set

-The upcoming theorem (Theorem~\ref{thma}) is a strong form of Theorems A and A'.
-Before stating it in full, let us mention a few facts.

-Clause~(1) is proposition~(M).
+In the next Theorem, which proves Theorems A and A': Clause~(1) is proposition~(M).
 Clause~(2) is a syntactic weakening of proposition~(S), but addressing a concern raised by Bagemihl and Sprinkle \cite{MR63420}, it was shown by Miller \cite{Miller} to be equivalent to it.
-Clause~(3) is a higher-dimensional version of Clause~(2).
-Clause~(4) is a slight strengthening of proposition~(G): a coloring $c:[\omega_1]^2\rightarrow\omega_1\times\omega$ is gotten for which the map $(\alpha,\beta)\mapsto\delta$ iff $\exists\iota[c(\alpha,\beta)=(\delta,\iota)]$ witnesses $\proon$ of Definition~\ref{prelations} and, in addition, has finite-to-one fibers.
-In addition, Clause~(4) is a high-dimensional version of (EHM).
+Clause~(3) is a high-dimensional version of Clause~(2).
+Clause~(4) asserts the existence of a coloring $c:[\omega_1]^2\rightarrow\omega_1\times\omega$ for which the map $(\alpha,\beta)\mapsto\delta$ iff $\exists\iota[c(\alpha,\beta)=(\delta,\iota)]$ witnesses $\proon$ of Definition~\ref{prelations} and $c$ itself has finite-to-one fibers.
+Clause~(5) is proposition~(T) over $\ell_\infty$-coherent partitions.
 Clause~(6) is slightly weaker than proposition~(EHM).
 The implication $(7)\implies(1)$ is due to Miller \cite{MR613787} and the implication $(1)\implies(2)$ is due to Guzm\'an \cite{MR3694336}.

 \begin{thm} All of the following are equivalent: \begin{enumerate} \item $\non(\mathcal M)=\aleph_1$; \item There exists a sequence $\vec f=\langle f_m\mid m<\omega\rangle$ of functions from $\omega_1$ to $\omega_1$ satisfying that for every cofinal subset $B\s\omega_1$ there exists $m<\omega$ such that $f_m[B]=\omega_1$; \item There exists a sequence $\vec g=\langle g_n\mid n<\omega\rangle$ of functions from $\omega_1$ to $\omega_1$ satisfying that for every uncountable pairwise disjoint subfamily $\mathcal B\s[\omega_1]^{<\aleph_0}$ there are infinitely many $n<\omega$ such that for every $\gamma<\omega_1$, for some $b\in\mathcal B$, $g_n[b]=\{\gamma\}$; \item There exists a coloring $c:[\omega_1]^2\to\omega_1\times\omega$ with finite-to-one fibers, such that for every \begin{itemize} \item $k<\omega$ and an infinite pairwise disjoint subfamily $\mathcal A\s[\omega_1]^k$ \item $l<\omega$ and an uncountable pairwise disjoint subfamily $\mathcal B\s[\omega_1]^l$ \end{itemize} there exists $a\in\mathcal A$ such that for every $\delta<\omega_1$ there are $\iota<\omega$ and $b\in\mathcal B$ such that